RootMyTV/RootMyTV.github.io/README.md

 much more power) instead of doing a full shutdown, and will not need to restart our services on every suspend.
 This will also make TV startup much faster.

+### I want to support you financially!

+If you want, you can support this project via GitHub Sponsors - see "Sponsor" button in upper right corner.

 ## Post-Installation Advice (IMPORTANT!)

 1. Don't update your TV.
 While updates are technically possible, if LG patches the